OofMon2301/Obsidian-Vault/COMP3506/Concepts/Recursion.md

 $$
 ## Linear Recursion
 Test for **base cases**.
-Begin by testing for a set of base cases Every possible chain of recursive calls *must* eventually reach a base case This is
+Begin by testing for a set of base cases Every possible chain of recursive calls *must* eventually reach a base case.